Codee91/DBEvent/README.md

 event_languages.sql
 -------------------
 This table stores information about the languages levels of each users in events.
-This might include language ID, language, and level.
+This includes language ID, language, and level.

 event_registered.sql
 --------------------